-Vertigo is a specific type of dizziness that is felt as a false sensation of movement.
+Vertigo is a specific type of dizziness that is felt like a false sensation of movement.
 People in the midst of a vertigo attack feel as if they are spinning or being pulled to one side, or that their surroundings are spinning around them.
-Vertigo is not a standalone diagnosis – it is one of many symptoms that comes along with a variety of vestibular disorders.
+Vertigo is not a standalone diagnosis.
+It is one of many symptoms that comes along with a variety of vestibular disorders.
 If you have vestibular dysfunction, other symptoms you might experience during an episode include:

 - Feeling unsteady or loss of balance

 - Blurred vision

 - Cognitive disruptions, including problems with coordination, memory, and thinking

 - Increased sensitivity to light and sound

 No matter how your particular case of vertigo presents, symptoms can cause a great deal of anxiety.
 It can also interrupt day-to-day activities, and disrupt your desired lifestyle.
 To understand the condition better, we’ll take a look at the vestibular system (the system in your body responsible for your sense of balance) and how it relates to your neck, spine, and brain.